My Story - By Becky Baker

 We switched to a diet that consists of organic whenever possible, much less animal protein, little added sugar, less processed/packaged foods, and no Diet Coke.
 That last one was a biggie for me.
 My first thought when I was admitted to the hospital was that Rick would have to bring me one in the morning or I wouldn’t be able to get through the day.
 Pretty sad, huh?

 The first thing we did when we heard those terrifying words: “you’ve got cancer,” was pray.
 We needed God to lay His healing touch on me and we needed His guidance.
-We also asked for prayers from family, friends, and the many Facebook followers Rick had acquired over the years.
-We had, and still have, hundreds of wonderful people lifting us up in prayer every day.
+We also asked for prayers from family, friends, and the tens of thousands of followers Rick had acquired over the years from his writing.
+We had, and still have, thousands of wonderful people lifting us up in prayer every day.

 We felt a sense of peace knowing that we were covered by His grace.
 Although we didn’t know what the future would hold, or even how much of a future I had, we knew that God was in charge and everything would be okay.